65 Parrott Road, Building #10

 Assistant Superintendent for Student Services

-Julie Larsen Assistant Director
+Julie Larsen Director for Special Education

 Rockland BOCES’ Student Services Division is committed to providing the best programs for each child and family served.
 We believe that all children have the power to realize their dreams, and that we can help guide them.